ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 title: Assertions and actions
 ---

-## Assertions
+## Overview

 Assertions provide information about when, where, and how an asset was created or transformed.

-In the JSON manifest, each assertion is specified by a [ManifestAssertion](../manifest/manifest-ref.mdx#manifestassertion) object.
+In the JSON manifest, each assertion is specified by a [AssertionDefinition](./json-ref/manifest-def.mdx#assertiondefinition) object.
 All the assertions in the manifest are in the `assertions` array.
 A ManifestAssertion object has two required properties, `label`, a string, and `data`, which can contain arbitrary information; and two optional properties, `kind` and `instance`.

 The standard form of an assertion in a JSON manifest is: